Planning Enterprise-Wide Application Integration for a Multi-Billion Corporation

 Results

-The Customer obtained four comprehensively described and assessed integration scenarios and tech stacks for the quick and effective consolidation of the conglomerate’s data.
+The Client obtained four comprehensively described and assessed integration scenarios and tech stacks for the quick and effective consolidation of the conglomerate’s data.
 All four action plans allowed for having clean, accurate and consistent data, timely available and moved safely across different systems.

 To support the company’s growth and scalability, the suggested integration option allowed for the smooth introduction of new components at minimal extra cost.